luxdelux7/ComfyUI-Forbidden-Vision/README.md

 ### Major Toggles

 **enable_color_correction**
 Analyzes the entire image’s tone and lighting, then adjusts the newly sampled face to match it.

-Prevents mismatched brightness or color shifts.
+**enable_lightness_rescue**
+Analyzes the face ligthness compared to the original.
+If its darker by 5% or  more, it brings it closer to the original, then runs a 0.05 denoise sampling pass to cleanup any artifacts.
+Useful mostly for higher denoise as that can drastically change face brigthness in certain images.

 **enable_segmentation**
 Uses the segmentation model to generate a detailed mask (including eyebrows, eyelashes, facial hair, sunglasses, etc.).
 When off, falls back to a simple oval mask based on YOLO’s bounding box.

 **enable_differential_diffusion**
 Uses integrated differential diffusion for smoother, more coherent inpainting.
 Recommended in almost all cases for the most natural results.

 </details>